sonphantrung/AIHubDocs-en/assets/RVC/Local/Mainline RVC.md

 #### 13. <u>Begin training.</u>
 Start training the model by clicking `Train model`.

-Be sure to keep an eye on the TB & the console.
+Be sure to keep an eye on  TB & the console.

 <img src="../mainline-img/21.png" alt="image" width="250" height="auto">